Image credit Norris

 Other Canadian GP Grandstands

-Check out our guides to all of the other Canadian Grand Prix grandstands as a comparison:
+Check out my guides to all of the other Canadian Grand Prix grandstands as a comparison:

 Best info on the web right here!
 Nowhere else have I seen detailed info on section and row numbering/lettering, and what blocks the view from various sitting positions.
 Good stuff!